-BCOM seeks to recruit and admit students from the Borderplex region who have shown commitment to serving the medically underserved and rural areas of the state and region.
+BCOM seeks to recruit and admit students who have shown commitment to serving the medically underserved and rural areas.
 Part of BCOM's Mission is to recruit students from Hispanic and Native American ancestry; however, all qualified applicants will be considered.

 Applicants are screened for academic excellence and achievements, clinical experience, leadership and service, perseverance, maturity, motivation, and awareness of the osteopathic profession.

-BCOM uses a rolling admissions process in which applicants are reviewed and the decision by the Admissions Committee are made weekly during the interview period.
-Candidates who submit an application early and return all required documentation promptly are at an advantage in the process.
+BCOM uses a rolling admissions process.
+Applicants who submit an application early and return all required documentation promptly are at an advantage in the process.